Measurement Bounds for Sparse Signal Ensembles via Graphical Models: Ensemble Sparsity Signal Models

 denote the concatenation of the signals.
 For a given vector $v$, we use $v(\n)$ to denote the $n^{\mathrm{th}}$ entry of $v$, and we use the $\ell_0$ ``norm'' $\|v\|_0$ to denote the number of nonzero entries in $v$.
 Conventionally, $\|v\|_0$ is referred to as the {\em sparsity} of the vector $v$;\footnote{We consider for the sake of illustration---but without loss of generality---signals that are sparse in the canonical basis.
 All of our analysis can be easily extended to signals that are sparse in any orthonormal basis.} we elaborate on this point below and discuss natural extensions of the concept of sparsity to multi-signal ensembles.
-Finally, we will also refer to the following definition. \begin{DEFI} For any nonnegative integers $L_1 \le L_2$, an $L_2 \times L_1$ {\em identity submatrix} is a matrix constructed by selecting $L_1$ columns from the $L_2 \times L_2$ identity matrix $\mathbf{I}_{L_2 \times L_2}$; the selected columns need not be adjacent, but their order is preserved from left to right. \end{DEFI}